dsdeur/do-something/README.md

 - **Environments**: Manage your environments, load dotenv files, run custom commands, and/or define custom environment vars.
 - **JSON Config**: Simple configuration in JSON files.

-## Disclaimer
+## Disclaimer & warning
-This is a work in progress side project, alpha version, use at your own risk.
+This is a work in progress side project, unpublished, alpha version, use at your own risk.

 The basics should work fairly well, but I would not be surprised if there are bugs and unhandled edge cases.

 Only tested on Mac OS and Ubuntu, it will probably not work on Windows.

+WARNING: Do not run commands from untrusted files.
+Always check what you are running.

 ## Install
 Clone the repo.
 Build and install: